Commercial Property Insurance

 Real estate

-Commercial landlords, property managers, and other real estate professionals likely need a policy that covers the actual building and all contents, including mechanical and electrical systems.
+Commercial landlords, property managers, and other real estate professionals likely need a policy that covers a building and its contents, including mechanical and electrical systems.

 What does commercial property insurance not cover?